PMCAPHIM - MSc Cancer Immunotherapy

 Arrangements for promoting reflective learning and personal development

+It is anticipated students will have chosen to study the MSc in Cancer Immunotherapy as part of their ongoing personal development plan.
 During the induction phase of the programme students will be introduced to structured reflection on their development of Postgraduate Skills which constitute much as the substance of personal development planning.
 Progress with Postgraduate Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
 Other activities outside of the academic aspect of university life will also contribute to aspects of Postgraduate Skills.
-Within each module students will be encouraged to develop their personal portfolio to critically review their learning experiences, set their future personal and academic goals and evaluate their progress towards these goals.
+Students will be encouraged to develop their personal portfolio to critically review their learning experiences, set their future personal and academic goals and evaluate their progress towards these goals.
+Students will be encouraged to join relevant professional bodies, e.g. Royal Society of Biology etc and take advantage of their continuing professional development (CPD) schemes.

 Other external links providing expertise and experience